gvwilson/sdxpy/en/src/backup/index.md

 If two users run the backup tool at the same time, they will both see that there isn't a file (yet) with the current timestamp, so they will both try to create the first one.
+We will look at better schemes in the exercises.

 </div>

-Here's a function that creates a backup:
+This function creates a backup:

 [% inc file="backup.py" keep="backup" %]